gmatocha/Filament-Watch-Octoprint-Plugin/README.md

 4. Optional: 2 x 0.1" pitch header blocks [[Adafruit link]](https://www.adafruit.com/products/2142)

 5. Optional: (depending on case you use) 608 ball bearing [[Amazon link]](https://www.amazon.com/Groove-Bearing-Bearings-Skateboard-Printer/dp/B07FGVFN6F).
+These are the same bearings used in skates and skateboard wheels.
 You don't need anything fancy here - don't spend money on ceramic or high abec bearings.
 Old dead ones will work as long as they roll smoothly.

 6. Optional: 30mm Rotary Encoder wheel [[Ali Express Link]](https://www.aliexpress.com/item/32974396980.html).
 The enclosure stl files below include a wheel stl that is designed for the enclosure, and is usually printed in a soft material like TPU/Ninjaflex.
 Manufactured wheels are higher quality, but generally not so much as to affect Filament Watch.
-If you do use a manufactured wheel, choose a case that is designed it.
+If you do use a manufactured wheel, choose a case that is designed for it.

 ## Printed parts - Enclosures and wheels: